Shimoda Action X v2 – A New High Bar In Outdoor and Adventure Photo Packs?

 Shimoda Top Loader

-The Top Loader is Shimoda’s camera holster.
-You can wear it as a chest harness or attach it to the hip belt.
-Check out our review of the Shimoda Top Loader (includes video) for more information.
+The Top Loader is Shimoda’s camera holster, available in three sizes.
+You can wear it on the backpack as a chest harness or attach it to the hip belt.
+Check out our review of the Shimoda Top Loader for more information.

 Shimoda Accessory Pouch